SamStudio8/samstudio8.github.io.off/_posts/2015-05-18-playing-phylogenetic-hide-seek.md

 I think it may be safe to conclude that the **protozoa** (or **protozoans**) consist of an incredibly diverse group of various micro-organisms and thus use of either term is potentially ambiguous.
-There appears to be wide ranging evidence existing to support phylogenetic separation of protozoans in to groups (with whatever taxonomic rank one wishes to use) exhibiting different evolutionary variation in their genomes.
+There appears to be wide ranging evidence existing to support phylogenetic separation of protozoans in to distinct groups (with whatever taxonomic rank one wishes to use) exhibiting different evolutionary variation in their genomes.

+Thus

 I guess my error was wanting to extract the idea of protozoa by their phenotype in a world where we now tend to organise life by genotype.